dougeby/IntuneDocs/intune/troubleshoot-policies-in-microsoft-intune.md

 ### Alert: Saving of Access Rules to Exchange has Failed
 **Issue**: You receive the alert **Saving of Access Rules to Exchange has Failed**  in the admin console.

-If you  created policies in the Exchange On-Premises Policy workspace under the Admin Console but are using O365, the configured policy settings are not enforced by Intune.
+If you  created policies in the Exchange On-Premises Policy workspace under the Admin Console but are using O365, then the configured policy settings aren't enforced by Intune.
 Note the policy source from the alert.
-Under the Exchange On-premises Policy workspace delete the legacy rules, as these are Global Exchange rules within Intune for on-premises Exchange, and are not relevant to O365.
+Under the Exchange On-premises Policy workspace delete the legacy rules.
+The legacy rules are Global Exchange rules within Intune for on-premises Exchange, and aren't relevant to O365.
 Then, create new policy for O365.

 ### Cannot change security policy for various enrolled devices
-Windows Phone devices do not allow security policies set via MDM or EAS to be reduced in security once you've set them.
+Windows Phone devices don't allow security policies set via MDM or EAS to be reduced in security once you've set them.
 For example, you set a **Minimum number of character password** to 8  then try to reduce it to 4.
 The more restrictive policy has already been applied to the device.

 Depending on the device platform, if you want to change the policy  to a less secure value you may need to reset security policies.

-For example, in Windows,  on the desktop swipe in from right to open the **Charms** bar and choose  **Settings** > **Control Panel**.
-Select the **User Accounts** applet.
+For example, in Windows, on the desktop, swipe in from right to open the **Charms** bar.
+Choose **Settings** > **Control Panel**, and select **User Accounts**.
+On the left, select **Reset Security Policies** link, and choose **Reset Policies**.

-In the left hand navigation menu, there is a **Reset Security Policies** link at the bottom.
-Choose it and then choose the **Reset Policies** button.
-Other MDM devices, such as Android, Windows Phone 8.1 and later, and iOS, may need to be retired and re-enrolled back into the service for you to be able to apply a less restrictive policy.
+Other MDM devices, such as Android, Windows Phone 8.1 and later, and iOS, may need to be retired and re-enrolled into the service to apply a less restrictive policy.

 ## Issues with PCs that run the Intune software client